footballhead/vampyr-utils/README.md

 Vampyr: The Talisman of Invocation Utilities
 ============================================

-These are utilities, made in Java, for decoding files from _Vampyr: Talisman of Invocation_, the 1989 DOS game by Victor Shao and Brian Weston.
+vampyr-utils are utilities made in Java for decoding files from _Vampyr:
+Talisman of Invocation_, the 1989 DOS game made by Victor Shao and Brian Weston.

 Courtesy of the Internet Archive, the game can be downloaded here: